yinjjiew/yinjjiew/_pages/about.md

 ##### About Me

 I am a Statistics Phd student in UChicago.
-My research interest turns to AI this year, across reinforcement learning, diffusion language models, LLMs, and GUI agents.
+My research interest turns to AI this year, across diffusion language models, LLMs, GUI agent and their reinforcement learning methods.

 Before that, I graduated from the School of the Gifted Young at USTC, where I majored in Mathematics.

+I prefer fully open-sourced AI project, see my RL framework for diffusion language models, [dLLM-RL](https://github.com/Gen-Verse/dLLM-RL), and co-evolving RL framework for coding agents, [CURE](https://github.com/Gen-Verse/CURE).

-##### Selected Publications
+##### Selected Projects

 <div class="publications">
 {%- assign years = "2025" | split: "," -%}